The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling-guide.md

 #### Level 35

 New action: Blood Weapon.
-Grants a small amount of mana for each GCD landed during its effect.
-Try to use it shortly before your next GCD (when the timer on the skill icon is past the lower-left corner) for the best chance at squeezing in the maximum number of hits.
-Because your AoE combo GCDs (at this point, only Unleash) are spells which are unaffected by Skill Speed, it isn't feasible to hit the typical five GCDs during Blood Weapon with them.
-However, it is usually not worth it to hold Blood Weapon for a single-target window; just use it on cooldown during pulls.
+Grants a small amount of mana for the first five GCDs landed during its 15 second duration.
+Blood Weapon should generally be used on cooldown during pulls.

 * Souleater combo on 1-2 targets.
 * Unleash on 3+ targets.